duyphuongnguyen1999/RFM-Customers-Segmentation/README.md

 **Monetary:** Also referred to as “monetary value,” this factor reflects how much a customer has spent with the brand during a particular period of time.
 Big spenders should usually be treated differently than customers who spend little.
 Looking at monetary divided by frequency indicates the average purchase amount – an important secondary factor to consider when segmenting customers. [[2]](https://www.optimove.com/resources/learning-center/rfm-segmentation)

+### Customers are split into Clusters

+- **Champions:** They are the champions

+- **Loyal customer:** Up-sell higher value products

+- **Promising Customer:** Customer with good monetary, frequency and less recency.
+Recommend other products.
+Engage in loyalty programs.

+- **Potential Loyalist:** Up-sell lower value products

+- **At Risk:** Have good frequency but awys from long days.
+Send personalised email or other messages to reconnect.
+Provide good offers and share valuable resources.

+- **Can't lose them:**  Seasonal Buyer with higher monetary.
+Win them back.
+Talk to them.
+Make them special offers.
+Make them feel valuable

+- **Needs Attention:** Away from long time.
+Help them to get back

+- **Needs Awareness:** Create brand awareness and help them to get back

+- **About to Sleep:** Reactivate them.
+Share valuable resources.
+Recommend popular products.
+Offer discounts.

+- **Hibernating:** they are losing, promote to get them back.

 =======